sasjs/server.sasjs.io/docs/storedprograms.md

 ## R Programs

-Stored Programs may also run using the language of R.  Any content written to `sys.stdout` or `sys.stderr` will be returned in the response "log" (identically to SAS).
+Stored Programs may also run using the language of R.  Any content written to `.ROut` will be returned in the response "log" (identically to SAS).

 ### Input Variables